-- being used inappropriately as per school rules (e.g. mobile phones used after lights out etc.) - a banned item at the School (e.g. R-rated material, laser pointers etc.) - deemed a safety risk to students and/or staff - an illegal item or substance (illegal drugs/items will result in police being notified)
+- Being used inappropriately as per school rules (e.g. mobile phones used after lights out etc.) - A banned item at the School (e.g. R-rated material, laser pointers etc.) - Deemed a safety risk to boarders and/or staff - An illegal item or substance (illegal drugs/items will result in the Police being notified)

-Staff will set a period of time an item will be confiscated and when and how it will be returned, either to the student or parent.
+Staff will set a period of time an item will be confiscated for, and when and how it will be returned, either to the boarder or parent.